coreinfrastructure/best-practices-badge/README.md

 [![Dependency Status](https://gemnasium.com/linuxfoundation/cii-best-practices-badge.svg)](https://gemnasium.com/linuxfoundation/cii-best-practices-badge)
 [![License](http://img.shields.io/:license-mit-blue.svg?style=flat-square)](http://badges.mit-license.org)

-This project identifies best practices for open source software (OSS) and implements a badging system for those best practices.
+This project identifies best practices for
+Free/Libre and Open Source Software (FLOSS) and implements a badging system for those best practices.
 The "BadgeApp" badging system is a simple web application that lets projects self-certify that they meet the criteria and show a badge.
-The real goal of this project is to encourage projects to apply best practices, and to help users determine which OSS projects do so.
+The real goal of this project is to encourage projects to apply best practices, and to help users determine which FLOSS projects do so.
-We believe that OSS projects that implement best practices are more likely to produce better software, including more secure software.
+We believe that FLOSS projects that implement best practices are more likely to produce better software, including more secure software.

 This is an early version of this material;